 Attendance and in-class participation will constitute 10% of the final mark.

-A final paper of 10-15 pages will constitute 60% of the final mark.
+A final essay of 5-8 pages will constitute 60% of the final mark.

 Blackboard will be used to supply reading material and weekly cases that require examination and/or discussion.

 There is no preparatory reading for this course.
-Readings for the course will be provided in the first class.
+Readings will be given every week.

 Students of the Humanities Lab will be registered via uSis by the administration of the Humanities Lab.